Learning Non-linear Wavelet Transformation via Normalizing Flow: Experimental details

+Upsampling/super-resolution is a traditional usage for wavelets, so one can also use LWT.
+For LWT to perform upsampling/super-resolution, the process is similar to progressive loading in Sec.~\ref{sec:loading}.
+Only that one is given the original image at the start, and viewed as a low-frequency part of a certain iteration.
+Then one can sample the corresponding high-frequency parts and perform inverse LWT.
+This is repeated until the desired size.
+A demonstration is in Fig.~\ref{fig:proloading}.

-One problem that may occur in the super-resolution task is the color shift.
+One problem that may occur in the upsampling/super-resolution is the color shift.
 This is assumed to be a training unstable problem.
-It disappears when models are trained on big-dimension datasets, like ImageNet64.
-These big-dimension datasets take more iterations of transformation, and the training model has more depth of layers.
+It disappears when models are trained on high-dimension datasets.
+These high-dimension datasets take more iterations of transformation, and the model has more levels of coupling layers.
 Thus a better fit for the ideal situation mentioned in Sec.~\ref{sec:train} (low-frequency parts have long-range correlations).
-While small-dimension datasets often result in leaning color shift as a bias.
-The solution, despite using a big-dimension dataset, is using color matching algorithms~\cite{reinhard2001color}.
-One should also note, for any plot in the paper, the color matching fix \textbf{is not} applied.
+While small-dimension datasets often result in learning color shift as a bias.
+The solution, other than using a high-dimension dataset, can be using color matching algorithms, such as~\cite{reinhard2001color}.
+For Fig.~\ref{fig:proloading}, color matching is not used.